 Teaching & learning

 The reason parents send their daughters here.
 ‘It was the academic side that appealed,’ said one, who moved house specifically to secure a place.
 Plenty to shout about, too.
 Progress 8 impressive.
-Particularly high percentages in single subject GC
+Particularly high percentages in single subject GCSE

 - Qualifications taken in 2024